-- 1. In order to develop a meaningful connection to at least one adult, as much as possible, students will be scheduled with the same advisory teacher for the years they are enrolled in high school. - 2.
-Advisory sessions will normally be held once a week for a maximum of 45 minutes.
-Advisory sessions will not be held in weeks with parent conferences and during the last week of school. - 3.
-High School administration will provide detailed lesson plans for advisory sessions at least two full school days, not including the day of advisory, prior to the advisory session.
+- 1. In order to develop a meaningful connection to at least one adult, as much as possible, students will be scheduled with the same advisory teacher for the years they are enrolled in high school.

+- 2. Advisory sessions will be held no more than twice a month for a maximum of 45 minutes.
+Advisory sessions will not be held in weeks with parent conferences and during the last week of school.

+- 3. High School administration will seek input from staff and provide detailed lesson plans for advisory sessions at least two full school days, not including the day of advisory, prior to the advisory session.
 Advisors are expected to review lesson plans in advance of the advisory period and follow these detailed lesson plans.
-If no lesson plans are provided in the time frame detailed above, advisory sessions will not be held. - 4.
-Lesson plans will support the following components and elements:
+If no lesson plans are provided in the time frame detailed above, advisory sessions will not be held.

+- 4. Lesson plans will support the following components and elements:

 - a.
 Academic Achievement

 - i.
 School Success Skills

 - ii.
 Academic Review

 - b.
 Social Development

 - i.
 Community Building

 - ii.
 Character Development

 - c.
 Success Beyond High School

 - i.
 Culminating Project Monitoring and Support per KSD policy

 - ii.
 Post High School Planning

-- 5. Advisory teachers must take and submit attendance.

-- 6. Advisory teachers will not assign grades.
+- 5. Advisory teachers must take and submit attendance. - 6.
+Advisory teachers will not assign grades.